A Comparative Study of Iterative Riemann Solvers for the Shallow Water and Euler Equations: The shallow water equations

 \subsubsection{Comparison of initial guesses}

 To evaluate the various initial guesses on an equal footing, we test each of them as a starting point for the positive Newton method.
-As a benchmark for accuracy we use the average relative initial error (ARIE) over the set of problems, defined as $\frac{1}{10^7}\sum_{i}^{10^7}|{h_*}_i-{\ho}_i|/|{h_*}_i|$.
+As a benchmark for accuracy we use the average relative initial error (ARIE) over the set of problems, defined as $\frac{1}{10^7}\sum_{i=1}^{10^7}|{h_*}_i-{\ho}_i|/|{h_*}_i|$.

 In our implementation, we always check for a two-rarefaction solution and use the exact solution \eqref{eq:IG RR} in that case.
 This step ensures that $h_{\min} \le h_*$ which is crucial to avoid negative depth with the positive Newton, Ostrowski-Newton, and bounding polynomials methods.
-This lower bound can be set as $h_{\max}$ if $\phi(h_{max})<0$.
-This is possible because of the monotonicity of the depth function and the entropy conditions for the shallow water equations, and is done in \cite{guermond2016fast} for the Euler equations.
-Therefore, in this section we study only problems for which the solution involves at least one shock.
+For the initial guesses that make use of the lower bound, we can obtain improved accuracy by using $h_{\max}$ if $\phi(h_{max})<0$.
+It can be shown that $h_{\max}$ is a lower bound for $h_*$ in this case because of the monotonicity of the depth function and the entropy conditions for the shallow water equations; the same estimate is used in \cite{guermond2016fast} for the Euler equations.
+Since the two-rarefaction solution can be checked for \emph{a priori} and written explicitly, we study only problems for which the solution involves at least one shock.

 The results are presented in Table \ref{tab:time newton solver with all IG SWE}.
-We see that the initial guess achieving the fewest average iterations is the convex combination \eqref{eq:IG CC}, followed by the two-shock approximation \eqref{eq:IG SS SWEs}.
-The average depth gives a slightly faster run-time because it is cheaper to initialize and the small proportion of problems involving strong waves, where it gives a significant ARIE.
+In terms of speed, results for all methods are within about 20\% of each other.
+We see that the initial guess achieving the fewest average iterations is the CC initial guess \eqref{eq:IG CC}, followed by SS \eqref{eq:IG SS SWEs}.
+The AV initial guess gives a slightly faster run-time because it is cheaper to initialize and because the strong wave problems (for which it yields a large initial error and hence requires more iterations) compose only a small fraction of the test set.

-The two most accurate initial guesses are the convex combination \eqref{eq:IG CC} for problems with weak waves and the quadratic approximation \eqref{eq:IG QA} for problems with strong waves.
-They also have slower than average overall run-time due to requiring three depth function evaluations in the worst case.
-Depending on the desired accuracy, this suggests the possibility of using an approximate state Riemann solver that may not need to be refined through iteration as done in, e.g., \cite[Chap.
+The two most accurate initial guesses are CC \eqref{eq:IG CC} for problems with weak waves and QA \eqref{eq:IG QA} for problems with strong waves.
+Both of these have slower than average overall run-time due to requiring three depth function evaluations in the worst case.
+Depending on the desired accuracy, this suggests the possibility of using an approximate state Riemann solver that may not need to be refined through iteration, as is done in, e.g., \cite[Chap.
 10.3]{toro2001shock}, \cite[Chap.
 9]{toro2013riemann}.
-An adaptive noniterative Riemann solver using the convex combination and quadratic approximation initial guesses is described in Appendix \ref{sec: Approximate state RSs}.
+An adaptive noniterative Riemann solver using the CC and QA initial guesses is described in Appendix \ref{sec: Approximate state RSs}.